dev-himanshu01/BugsGame/README.md

 Enjoy playing the Bugs Game and have a great time maneuvering your bugs through their adventure.
 Share your high scores and exciting bug journeys with your friends! 🌟🐞

 If you encounter any issues or have feedback, feel free to reach out.
 Happy gaming! 🎉

+Here I'm attching the screenshot of the same.

 ![Bugs Game](https://github.com/dev-himanshu01/BugsGame/assets/89119737/6e05672c-5f6f-4301-8e17-e79c0743eaeb)